-Most average investors don’t know about the political philosophy of neoliberalism, but they would recognize its main ideas since they now hear them everyday out of Washington.
+Most average investors don’t know about the political philosophy of neoliberalism, but they would recognize its main ideas since they see them everyday in Washington.

 Since it re-emerged after World War II, neoliberalism (the 20th century resurgence of 19th century ideas associated with laissez-faire economic liberalism), the political philosophy immediately attracted the attention of the right-wing in the U.S., including the John Birch Society.
 And one of its main benefactors was Charles Koch, who was one of the 11 founders of the John Birch Society.
 The Koch family is well documented as financial opportunists.
 Their father, David, did oil refinery construction business with Hitler and Stalin.
 After all, a dollar is a dollar.

 As cited in the book Dark Money, by Jane Mayer (Doubleday, 2016), the Birchers were not only anti-communist, but anti-government.
 By the 1970s, David Koch and his brother, Charles, founded the Center for Libertarian Studies in New York and wrote a paper on how a fringe movement could use secrecy to gain power.
 Koch also neglected to say it would also be very well funded.